likvidera/Documentation/CTF/mirc2077/README.md

 With this limited out-of-bounds read/write primitive we can then find a suitable object in the heap to corrupt and create a fully controlled read/write-what-anywhere primitive.

-## Code-exec in the sandboxed JS-interpreter process
+## Part I - Code-exec in the sandboxed JS-interpreter process
+### Create a fully controlled read/write-what anywhere primitive
 To achieve our wanted primitive, theres a bit of work to be done.

-First we do some minor spraying with small TypedArrays where we trigger the vuln to create the limited out-of-bounds-primitive.
-After that, some larger potential targets are sprayed where we set their data to magic values so we can search for them easily.
+First we do some minor spraying with small TypedArrays on which we trigger the vuln to create the limited out-of-bounds-primitive.
+Then we spray some larger potential targets where we set their data to magic values so we can find them in the heap using our OOB-read.
 ``` js
 /* defrag the heap */
 for(i = 0; i < pwn.defrag_heap_rounds; i++) {